qiuxin/Tars/Install.md

 Only MYsql 5.6,5.7 are supported in Tars Platform.

 ### 4.1 Install mysql via yum
-Mysql 5.6, 5.7 yum installation are not supported by Oracle yet.
-It is not avaliale.
+Mysql 5.6, 5.7 yum installation are NOT supported by Oracle yet.
+It is NOT avaliale.

 ### 4.2 Install mysql via source code
-So the only way to install mysql is source code.
+So the ONLY way to install mysql is source code.

 #### 4.2.1 Donwload/Install/Compile
 Donwload/Install/Compile the source code of mysql5.6.